 Which is true.
 Being a guy I have a very high tolerance for repulsive things.
 Here are a list of things that don’t bother me:

-- Changing diapers for my younger siblings, all seven of them, in an era prior to the invention of disposables.
+- Changing diapers for my younger siblings (all seven of them) in an era before the invention of disposables.

 - Living downwind from a hog barn.
 For those of you who don’t know, the stench of hogs can bend sunlight.